 I’m referring to incidents where your child comes home telling you that they are the only one who has not received an invitation to a party.

-Now, my initial, and I think pretty measured reaction to this is that when you hold a party for your kids, it’s impossible (and darned expensive) to invite everybody and, now that they are getting older, it’s less about inviting the whole class but selecting close and special friends.
+Now, my initial, and I think a pretty measured reaction to this is that when you hold a party for your kids, it’s impossible (and darned expensive) to invite everybody and, now that they are getting older, it’s less about inviting the whole class but selecting close and special friends.

 So far, so reasonable.
 But then the doubts start.

-The worry about whether your child is ‘popular’ or perhaps has some horrible habits you don’t know about that are destined to exclude them from polite company for all time.
+When your child is excluded from the party you start to worry about whether your child is ‘popular’ or perhaps has some horrible habits you don’t know about that are destined to exclude them from polite company for all time.